MENUCLOSE

 Micheal Farrell 1940–2000

-Irish artist Michael Farrell attended Central St. Martin's College of Art, London.
-His paintings juxtaposed an abstracted pop art style with Irish images and he became extremely successful commercially towards the end of the 1960s.
-He represented Ireland at the Paris Biennale in 1967.
-Farrell relocated to France in 1971.
-He maintained a love-hate relationship with Ireland and the escalating violence in the north during the 1970s profoundly influenced his work.
-Elected a member of Aosdána in 1987, Farrell exhibited regularly at the Taylor Galleries and his work is included in many private and public collections.
+Irish artist Micheal Farrell attended Central St. Martin's College of Art, London.
+Farrell’s abstracted pop art style paintings became popular in the late 1960s and he represented Ireland at the Paris Biennale in 1967.
+Though based in France from 1971, Farrell’s conflictual feelings about Ireland and the escalating violence in the North profoundly influenced his work.
+A member of Aosdána, he exhibited regularly at the Taylor Galleries and is represented in many private and public collections.

 View Artist